Executive

 Executive Manager and Board Liaison Executive

-Prior to joining the IP, Susan served as the Interim Director of Strategic Planning for Luna Stage in West Orange, NJ; as a Consultant for the NAACP Legal Defense & Educational Fund’s Annual Capital Punishment Training Conference; and as a Project Manager for ID Media and Draftfcb (now, FCB) Susan has a BA in Economics from Smith College and an MFA in Theater from Columbia University.
+Prior to joining the IP, Susan served as the interim director of strategic planning for Luna Stage in West Orange, NJ; as a consultant for the NAACP Legal Defense & Educational Fund’s Annual Capital Punishment Training Conference; and as a project manager for ID Media and Draftfcb (now, FCB).
+Susan has a B.A. in economics from Smith College and an M.F.A. in theater from Columbia University.
 She is currently a license-qualifying psychoanalytic candidate in training at the National Institute for the Psychotherapies.

 Join us in our efforts to advance criminal and racial justice.